jessicaswareena/Marketing-Analysis_FlexLife/README.md

 ## 🌐 Key Insights & Analysis Focs area
 The work is organized around four core questions that shaped the metrics, visuals, and recommendations:

-•	Funnel health: How well do sessions move from visit → intent → purchase?
+•	Funnel health: How well do sessions move from visit to intent to purchase?

-•	Drop off points: At which stage—product view, cart, or checkout—is the largest loss of potential revenue?
+•	Drop off points: At which stage- product view, cart, or checkout- is the largest loss of potential revenue?

 •	Channel quality: Are some traffic sources fundamentally weaker, or is performance broadly consistent across channels?